node-real/megafuel-client-example/payment-gateway/go-example/readme.md

 ## Quick Start

-The example is performed on BSC testnet, please ensure you have some test ERC20 on BSC testnet.
+If the example is performed on BSC testnet, please ensure you have some test ERC20 on BSC testnet.
 (You can get some from the official faucet)

 1. Install dependencies